MvRens/Tapeti/docs/tapeticmd.rst

 -o <target>, --output <target>
   *Required*.
 Path or filename (depending on the chosen serialization method) where the messages will be output to.

+-y, --overwrite
+  If the output exists, do not ask to overwrite.

 -r, --remove
   If specified messages are acknowledged and removed from the queue.
 If not messages are kept.